Uperstream/notex/pages/Note Manual.md

 - Note manual, instruction
 - tags
 	- can I use "/" to structure the tag?
-- use tag to structure
+- use tags to structure